LumiCode17/LumiCode/README.md

 ## Frontend Web-Developer | Artiste | Content-creator | Youtuber | Video Editing
 -    A Front-end Developer with a Full-Stack background

-- 🌱 Also a recording gospel arstite
+- 🌱 Also a recording arstite

-- 🔭 I’m currently working on a Web-Dev FAQ Website
+- 🔭 I’m currently learning SAP Basis

 - 👯 I’m looking to collaborate on both **FRONTEND and BACKEND** projects